NirmalaAbothu/note-taker-11.17.20/README.md

 -    express
 -    fs : to interact with I/O file system
 -    path : to create the directory

+## Challenges

+-    Get challenged while developing api routes for fetching data from db to display on browser and finally figured out thru creating, const router = require("express").Router() and export router.

 ## Getting Started